Last Updated on 04/04/2026

 Nitrux Linux has become one of the most exciting distributions in the Linux ecosystem, seamlessly fusing aesthetics, functionality, and technology within a single experience.
 Built on Debian and powered by KDE Plasma, Nitrux Linux delivers a desktop that is futuristic, intuitive, speedy, and contemporary.
 Whether you are a developer, designer, or user, you will experience something entirely different from traditional distributions.

-Technology: LinuxImmutable, AtomAtomic, FastAPICutting edge
+Category: LinuxImmutable, AtomAtomic, FastAPICutting edge

 Get Nitrux here: https://nxos.org/